rynbrd/rigger/README.md

 Rigger's primary purpose is to enforce repeatability in the image build process while maintaining ease of use.
 It maintains specific versions of its own dependencies in an effort to minimize the effects of version changes.
-It uses [Packer](packer) for all the heavy lifting and sets constraints around how Packer is called.
+It uses [Packer][packer] for all the heavy lifting and sets constraints around how Packer is called.

 Rigger has two directories related to the image build process.
 These are: